J&K, Ladakh to formally become Union Territories tomorrow

 He said over the last seven decades, a constant grievance across the state was that certain regions and sections of people were feeling discriminated against.

-While Jammu always complained about the lion''s share going to the Kashmir valley, Ladakh too felt neglected, the minister said.
+While Jammu always complained about the lion's share going to the Kashmir valley, Ladakh too felt neglected, the minister said.

 "As a Union Territory, Jammu and Kashmir will get equitable benefits after October 31, cutting across all sections of the society and regions, regardless of any extraneous considerations.
 The same would also apply to the Union Territory of Ladakh," he told reporters.